Privacy-aware identification: Appendix B: RDD setting

 (b) In this case, to evaluate the largest change in the weighted average we have to consider extreme situations.
-The first extreme situation is when $q_1=d_1$ and the $(T+1)$-th component in this average has the largest weight and changes to the the other extreme $d_2$ in the new average $q_2$.
+The first one is when $q_1=d_1$ and the $(T+1)$-th component in this average has the largest weight and changes to the other extreme $d_2$ in the new average $q_2$.